hansaskov/homeserver/README.md

 ## How do I access the server?

 You can access the files on the homeserver using a terminal/commandprompt or Visual Studio Code (with the "Remote - SSH" extension).
 A prerequisite for the next step is ensuring that you are on the same internet network as the homeserver.
-You can use the `ping` command to check the connectivity between devices.
+You can use the `ping` command to check the connectivity between devices on the same network.
 To get started, open a console/terminal and run the following:

 ```bash
 ping 192.168.1.35